thangdaoo/trading-scripts/README.md

 # Trading Scripts

-Here are a couple of Python scripts I created to assist me in my day trading journey.
+During my venture to become a consistently profitable day trader, I created a couple of Python scripts to assist me in this journey.

 ## Requirements